NiceneNerd/Dialectic/README.md

 # Ghost Coding Challenge Application

+A simple comment interface for an imaginary web article.

+## Requirements

+- MySQL 8
+- A recent Node version
+- A recent Rust version

+## Build and Run

 To run as-is, first start a MySQL server at `root:root@127.0.0.1:3307` and create a database named `dialectic`.
 You can do so using the following Docker compose file: